Nana (album)

-Nana is the debut album of the German rapper Nana, released on May 19, 1997.
+Nana is the self-titled debut studio album by German rapper Nana.
+It was released on May 19, 1997.
 It was certified Gold by the German Bundesverband Musikindustrie and Swiss Hitparade.
 The album consists of eleven tracks and spawned four singles: "Darkman", "Let It Rain" (featuring Saskia Mireille Oldenstam), "He's Comin'" and "Lonely".
 The album's design was made by Katja Stier.

 The album is dedicated to Nana's deceased mother Angela Adu-Adjei, who died of brain cancer.